Introduction to Power BI

 Key features in a Power BI dashboard

-- By “Favourites” we can mark and later open our favourite content.
+- By “Favorites” we can mark and later open our favorite content.

 - By “Recent”, we can view and open our recently opened content.